jacoduplessis/luno_streams/readme.md

 Extras:

-* `--app` - print a local file URL to open in your browser
+* `--app` - Serve a single page javascript app to render live order books
 * `--depth` - specify an integer `n` to trim the order book to at most `n` orders on each side

 Run `luno_streams --help` to view all commands.